Walter Clayton Jr. rallies Florida into Final Four with 84-79 March Madness win over Texas Tech

 The comeback provided a happy ending to Golden's return to the Bay Area, where he played in college at Saint Mary's and got his start as a head coach at San Francisco.

-As the final horn sounded, Golden turned to the Gators fans and demonstrably pumped his fist as his players rushed out to the court to celebrate a victory that looked improbable just a few minutes earlier.
+As the final horn sounded, Golden turned to the Gators fans and demonstrably pumped his fist as his players rushed out to the court to celebrate.

+"It's crazy," forward Thomas Haugh said.
+"I feel like I'm dreaming.
+I was watching the round of 64 in the eighth grade sneaking my phone into science class watching it.
+Now to say I'm playing in the Final Four is wild.
+It's wild."

 Clayton, who began his college career at Iona, scored 30 points to lead the Gators.
-Thomas Haugh added 20 points and 11 rebounds off the bench.
+Thomas Haugh added 20 points and 11 rebounds off the bench, including the two 3-pointers that started the comeback.

-Haugh started the comeback with two 3-pointers.
-Clayton then tied it with his shot from long range after Texas Tech missed a second straight front end of a one-and-one.
+Clayton then tied it with his shot from long range after Texas Tech missed a second straight front end of a one-and-one as Golden called for the Gators to foul early to prolong the game.

+"It was a calculated decision we had to make at that point where we needed to get more possessions in the game and it worked out well for us," Golden said.

 After Darrius Williams scored down low for Texas Tech, Clayton's last 3 put Florida ahead to stay, and the Gators sealed it at the foul line.